OrchardCMS/OrchardCore/README.md

 ### Visual Studio

-- Download Visual Studio 2022 (v17.5+) from https://www.visualstudio.com/downloads/
+- Download Visual Studio 2022 (v17.5+) from <https://www.visualstudio.com/downloads>.
-- Open `OrchardCore.sln` and wait for Visual Studio to restore all Nuget packages.
+- Launch the solution by clicking on `OrchardCore.sln`.
+Give Visual Studio time to restore all missing Nuget packages.
-- Ensure `OrchardCore.Cms.Web` is the startup project and run it.
+- Ensure `OrchardCore.Cms.Web` is set as the startup project.
+Then run the app.

 ### Docker